awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-install.md

 1. Connect to your instance\.

-1. Install Docker on your instance\.
-Amazon ECS requires a minimum Docker version of 1\.9\.0 \(version 18\.06\.1\-ce is recommended\), and the default Docker versions in many system package managers, such as yum or apt\-get do not meet this minimum requirement\.
-For information about installing the latest Docker version on your particular Linux distribution, see [https://docs\.docker\.com/engine/installation/](https://docs.docker.com/engine/installation/)\.
+1. Install the latest version of Docker on your instance\.
 **Note**
 The Amazon Linux AMI always includes the recommended version of Docker for use with Amazon ECS\.
 You can install Docker on Amazon Linux with the sudo yum install docker \-y command\.